DigiBP/Team-Apples/README.md

 In order to automate the above TO-BE BPMN process's service tasks and message events, Integromat was utilized to visually create, build, and automate the workflow.
 The workflow entails coordinating humans, resources, and information to achieve a specific objective.
 Each task or activity within the workflow relies on the successful completion of preceding tasks or the occurrence of specific events, such as receiving a lead from a potential client.

 In Integromat, scenarios are created using the process engine and added to the "external task list".
-An external worker (here: IntegromatWorker) then queries the topic, locks the task, performs the necessary work, and completes the service task within Camunda BPMN.
-On the other hand, user tasks are directly handled by the BPMN engine.
+An external worker (here: IntegromatWorker) then queries the topic, locks the task, performs the necessary work, and completes the service task by communicating with Camunda BPMN engine.
+On the other hand, user tasks as well as some waiting times are directly handled by the BPMN engine.

 ## Pre-Information for the Scenarios